 Welcome to the "Bayesian Analysis of Common NMR Problems" software home page.
 This Bayesian analysis software is a series of programs with a Java interface that use Bayesian probability theory to solve common data analysis problems that occur in the sciences and in NMR in particular.
-Click here for a complete list of the applications addressed.
+Click here for a complete list of the applications addressed and click for a copy of the manual

 The new Bayesian Analysis software is a client/server based software package that analyzes common problems in NMR.
 These problems include analysis of exponentially decaying data, finding sinusoids, magnetization transfer problems, image phasing and many others.
 The client machine(s), usually a PC, runs the Java interface and this interface is used to load data and to set up the analysis.
 The client machine(s) can be a Windows PC, Sun, LinuxPC or any other machine that can run Java 6 or higher.
 When an analysis is run, the client machine bundles the job into a tar file and sends it via the Internet to a server that unpacks the tar file and then runs the analysis.
 The server(s) can be a multi-core LinuxPC either 32 or 64 bit running GNU/Linux (CentOS 4.7 or higher) or a Sun system running Solaris 9 or 10.